filamentphp/filament/packages/admin/docs/02-resources/03-creating-records.md

 }
 ```

-And to disable the notification altogether:
+And to disable the notification altogether on the Create page class:

 ```php
 protected function getCreatedNotificationMessage(): ?string